devcon5io/awtt/README.md

-# examples
+# AWTT - Assemble with Tinker Toys
-Coding examples of various kind
+This is collection of various tools, utilities, examples, tech-demos from the work in the field and from practicing.